CSharpM7/lib_paramconfig/README.md

 ## Limitations
 This also can only change `int`, `float`, and `bool` values.
 For bools, please use a `param_int` object with a value of 0 or 1.
 Currently, this does not support editing all parameters featured in `vl.prc` files (namely parameters with several arrays like MinMin's arms), though it does support most of the basic ones.
-Information like ledgegrab box has gone untested, as well as several other `vl.prc` parameters.
+Changing information like ledgegrab boxes and hurtboxes has gone untested (ledgegrab boxes can be altered via smashline), as well as several other `vl.prc` parameters.

 ## Toml Layout